C(NN)FD -- a deep learning framework for turbomachinery CFD analysis: Conclusion

 \begin{IEEEbiographynophoto}{Giuseppe Bruni} is currently employed as a Principal Aerodynamicist by Siemens Energy Industrial Turbomachinery Ltd, Lincoln, UK, where he has been working since 2016.
 He received the BSc and MSc degrees in Mechanical Engineering from University of Padova, Italy, respectively in 2014 and 2016.
 He received the MSc in Gas Turbine Technology from Cranfield University, UK in 2016, and is currently working towards a PhD at the University of Lincoln, UK, on the topic of Machine learning modelling of manufacturing variations on compressor aerodynamic performance.
 His research interest include the aerodynamic, aero-mechanical analysis and design of axial compressors, as well as development and applications of optimisation and machine learning methods.
 He is a Chartered Engineer and member of the IMechE. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Dr. Sepehr Maleki} is a Senior Lecturer in AI and Industrial Digitalisation at the School of Engineering of the University of Lincoln, where he also serves as the Chair of the Digitalisation Research Network.
 His research expertise includes modelling intricate industrial systems and developing multi-agent systems that enhance productivity and efficiency, with a specific focus on machine learning-based techniques.
 Sepehr obtained his MSc in Wireless Communication in 2011 and his PhD in 2015 from the University of Southampton.
 He served as a Research Fellow in the School of Engineering at the University of Lincoln from 2014 to 2019.
 He is currently a Member of the IET and a Fellow of the HEA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Prof. Senthil K. Krishnababu} is currently employed by Siemens Energy Industrial Turbomachinery Ltd, UK as Manager of Test \& Validation.
 He was formerly a Group Leader for compressor aerodynamics \& mechanical integrity and Advisory Key Expert for aeromechanics.
 He is a visiting professor of Applied Machine Learning at University of Lincoln.
-He received his Bachelor of Engineering in Mechanical Engineering in 1999 and MSc (by Research) degree in Aerospace Engineering in 2002, from Indian Institute of Technology Madras, India.
+He received his BEng in Mechanical Engineering in 1999 and MSc in Aerospace Engineering in 2002, from Indian Institute of Technology Madras, India.
 He was awarded Ph.D. in Engineering by Cambridge University in 2006.
-He was a post-doctoral researcher at Vibration UTC, Imperial college, London for 2.5 years prior to joining Siemens and has 15+ years of experience in the turbomachinery sector.
+He was a post-doctoral researcher at Vibration UTC, Imperial college, London.
 He is a Fellow of IMechE and HEA \end{IEEEbiographynophoto}